Home » Kitchen » The Very BEST Margarita Recipe

 The Very BEST Margarita Recipe

-Looking for the very best Margarita recipe?
-Look no further, my friend!
 When we head out to a restaurant, I am typically a ‘white wine please’ gal.
 That being said, our favorite Mexican restaurants are the ones whose Margarita recipes have passed THE test.
 In fact, I would go so far as to say that this is a ‘better than restaurant Margarita recipe!’

-I can honestly say, without hesitation, that my dad makes THE BEST MARGARITA!
+I can honestly say, without hesitation, that my dad made THE BEST MARGARITA!
 Hands down!
 No question!
 After you try it, you’ll be convinced – as I am – that this is the perfect margarita recipe!

 Not that I want to make you feel insecure about our national security, but I’m convinced he honed his bar-tending skills during his twenty-six years in the US Navy.
 My dad was a submariner, so after six months underwater, they were always ready for a party when they returned home.